jzemmels/statsfoRstudents_zemmels/README.md

 ```

 Gulzina and Eryn have functions in the R folder that haven't yet been implemented into a Shiny app, so you can give them feedback based on those.

+#### TODO:

+-   add more information to .Rmd about function of package/app
+-   presentation slides
+-   vignette
+-   (maybe) add "Help" button to each tab of the shiny app that links to the correct section of the vignette (should just be a renderUI)
+-   (Joe) add some "questions to think about" to the Normal Plot and Sampling Distribution of Sample Means
+-   (Joe) add an outline to the histogram bars in randomSample\_histogram() and sampleMeans\_histogram() functions